 80. Auton’s legacy now includes this wide array of political, academic, and organizational equality and disability rights advocates who accept the premise that autistics are inherently so inferior, so non-equal, that we are not genuinely human.
 Among them are the pro-parent Auton interveners, that is, all interveners upholding a violation of section 15 rights arising from Auton, and/or upholding the lower court decisions.
 This is another way of saying all non-government SCC interveners except me.

-and imitators have failed to notice that autistics are human, and
+admirers and imitators have failed to notice that autistics

-they have treated us like blank slates, onto which their own agendas are
+have treated us like blank slates, onto which their

 "I compare it to a sink full of water.
 With the onset of autism it's like you just pull the plug on the sink.
 The longer you let it go, the less you have to work with. […] We have days with Ryan that are hell.
 But we have a lot of good days -- we've managed to pull him out of the cesspool of autism."—Judy Anderson, ABA parent and lead petitioner in Anderson (an Auton-related case won by the parents), North Shore News, October 27, 1997